ShiqinHuo/Sudoku_Solver/README.md

 Generating Algorithm: Las Vegas Algorithm (Extension 3)

-For a full explanation, read Report.pdf which explain the algorithms & implementation in details and give a personal analysis.
+For a full explanation, read Report.pdf which explains the algorithms & implementation in details and give a personal analysis.